swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Introduction

 Optionals are a key feature of Swift and a powerful tool that seamlessly interacts with code.
 In particular, they serve a great means in expressing "act accordingly if there's a value, skip otherwise".
-Some vivid examples of such behavior are optional chaining, optional invocation `foo?()`, `if let`, `guard let` and `switch`.
+Some vivid examples of such behavior are optional chaining, optional invocation `foo?()`, `if let` and `guard let`.
 This proposal considers further supporting this convenience in `for-in` loops.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/another-try-at-allowing-optional-iteration/14376?u=anthonylatsis)

 ## Motivation

-Most statements provide convenience patterns and behavior for optionals.
-Consider `switch`, that can be used on an optional to switch over the unwrapped value if it exists.
+Most Swift statements provide convenience patterns and handling for optionals.
+We have optional binding patterns for `while`, `if` and `guard`.
+Consider `switch`, that can be used directly on an optional to match against the unwrapped value.
+Nevertheless, it is important to keep in mind that exhaustiveness still applies, that is, the `nil` case must be handled either explicitly or via the `default` clause:

 ```swift
 let str: Int? = nil